a-blondel/ea-nation-bot/README.md

     - Current in game player count
     - Current DNS IP Address
 - Scoreboards
-    - Sends an image of the scoreboard every time a game ends (if the game had at least 2 players and 1 kill/death)
+    - Sends an image of the scoreboard every time a game ends
 - Events
     - Sends a message when players connect/disconnect and join/leave games
 - Playerbase activity map